Introduction

 For more information, see Device Management.

-• Change Log Management: Helps you manage the change logs for precise operational control.
+• Change Log Management: Helps you to manage the change logs for precise operational control.
 The widget displays Completed and Pending change logs.

 For more information, see Change Logs.